amarildolucas/resume/EN.md

 ### Órama Investments
 **iOS Engineer (October 2019 – February 2021)**
-- Developed and maintained native iOS applications (white-labels) for investment services, including onboarding, registration, investment profile and funds.
+- Developed and maintained white-label native iOS applications for investment services, including onboarding, registration, investment profiles, and funds.
-- Managed App Store distribution and all cross-collaboration deploys with back-end.
+- Managed the App Store distribution and all cross-collaboration deployments with the back-end.

 ### Semaphore CI
 **Technical Content Writer (part-time) (07/2019 – 07/2021)**
-- Authored high-quality research, technical articles, and guides about CI/CD, iOS automation, Fastlane, and testing.
+- Authored high-quality research, technical articles, and guides on CI/CD, iOS automation, Fastlane, and testing.
-- Increased blog traffic by 17% through optimized developer-focused content.
+- Achieved a 17% increase in blog traffic by creating optimized developer-focused content.

 ### Kamba Soluções Pagamentos LDA.
 **Software Developer (01/2017 – 07/2019)**
-- Built and maintained the mobile recharge, gift cards, Kamba QR Pay, Kamba Link features for the iOS platform.
+- Developed and maintained the mobile recharge, gift cards, Kamba QR Pay, and Kamba Link features for the iOS platform.
-- Led technical architecture and deployed CI/CD pipelines both for mobile and back-end.
+- Led the technical architecture and deployed CI/CD pipelines for both mobile and back-end development.

 ### Beezon
 **Software Developer (01/2015 – 12/2016)**
-- Founded a self-funded startup developing mobile and web apps featured in the App Store Top 10 several times and local newspapers.
+- Founded a self-funded startup that developed mobile and web apps, which have been featured in the App Store Top 10 several times and local newspapers.
-- Selected for INAPEM Government Acceleration Program for local startups.
+- Selected for the INAPEM Government Acceleration Program for local startups.

 ### Pitaco
 **Software Developer (06/2014 – 12/2014)**
-- Developed a sports betting app highlighted by Info Magazine as one of Brazil’s top 20 apps.
+- Developed a sports betting app that was featured in Info Magazine as one of Brazil’s top 20 apps.
-- Implemented ranking and social features to boost user engagement into 23% in 2014 world cup.
+- Implemented ranking and social features that significantly increased user engagement to 23% during the 2014 World Cup.

 ## Education
 - **Bachelor of Computer Science (B.Sc.)** — University Veiga de Almeida (02/2014 – 12/2019)